sfoster-prodigy/Zero-Trust-Maturity/Docs/01-discovery/01-identities-assessment.md

     - Microsoft Entra Conditional Access
     - Microsoft Entra Connect

-**Is the organization utilizing Microsoft Entra ID to protect against security threats like brute force, DDoS, and password spray attacks through specific authentication options?**
+**Is the organization utilizing Microsoft Entra ID to protect against security threats like brute force, DDoS, and password spray attacks through specific authentication options?** (Score Initial)

-- **Legacy:** The organization has not leveraged Microsoft Entra ID's advanced authentication features to protect against common security threats.
+- **Legacy:** The organization has not leveraged Microsoft Entra ID's advanced authentication features (e.g., MFA, Conditional Access) to protect against common security threats.
 Reliance on basic or outdated authentication methods may leave the organization vulnerable to brute force, DDoS, and password spray attacks.
     - Indicators:
         - Limited use of advanced authentication mechanisms, increasing susceptibility to common attack vectors.
         - Increased risk of unauthorized access due to reliance on single-factor or weak authentication methods.